nguillaumin/nabaztag-server/README.md

 The biggest showstopper now is that the source doesn't contain the database schema.
 I've asked Mindscape for it, however I suspect I'll have to do without it...

+I wrote a tool that retro-generates the DB schema from the Java datamodel classes and it seem to do the job, however some manual tweaking is still needed.

 My initial goal is to run a server for my Nabaztag and some friends, and have some fun hacking the project.

 ## Maven setup